softwareconstruction240/autograder/docs/CONTRIBUTING.md

 ## Development Pipeline

+As a broad overview, all changes to the Autograder start as an issue.
+Each issue eventually gets a branch made to solve the issue.
+And each branch gets made in

 ### 1. Issues

 All changes to the Autograder start as an issue.
 Issues help us track what